Speech-Rule-Engine/sre-l10n/yaml.md

 |            |                         |                                                                                                                           |

-It can be necessary to remove grammatical annotations, for example when a case is not longer valid.
+It can be necessary to remove grammatical annotations, for example when a case is no longer valid.
 This can be achieved by adding an exclamation mark before the annotation, or in other words, negating it.
 E.g., `(grammar:!singular)` removes the grammatical annotation `singular`.

 Note, adding grammar categories often requires some adjustment of preconditions for rules.
 These have to be done explicitly in the rule sets, and can not be done via the yaml files.
 For more information, best to contact the owner of this repository directly.